sid42/ECE356_Project_F21/README.md

         e.g. : birth_death delete -code ZZ -year 2015

 ### gni
-The following commands allow the user to query and update all the gross national income data of the country
+The following commands allow the user to query and update all the gross national income data of the country<br />
-Attributes: country_code, country_name, year, gender, gni
+Attributes: country_code, country_name, year, gender, gni<br />
-NOTE: PK for gni: country_code, year, gender
+NOTE: PK for gni: country_code, year, gender<br />

     gni all -> To show all data present in the gni table gni get -<attribute> <value> ... -> To show specific information from gni table by filtering on given attribute values